-From a transfer learning perspective, our Frozen-Net strategy essentially transfers weight polarities instead of weights per se.
+From a transfer learning perspective, Frozen-Net IN-Polarity essentially transfers weight polarities instead of weights per se.
 How does polarity transfer compare to the traditional finetune (weight transfer) strategy?
 This time, instead of randomly initializing the weight magnitudes, we initialized the weight magnitudes based on the ImageNet-trained weights (IN-Weight).
-We compared them with Frozen-Net IN-Polarity by plotting their differences ( $\Delta$ ={LEGEND} - {Freeze IN-Polarity}) in Fig 3 (the original curves before taking the differences can be found in Supp Fig B.3).
+We compared them with Frozen-Net IN-Polarity by plotting their differences ( $\Delta$ ={LEGEND} - {Freeze IN-Polarity}) in Figure 3.
+The original curves before taking the differences can be found in Supplementary Figure C.3.